SPQ19-20/BSPQ20-E1/README.md

 ## Getting Started
 ### Prerequisites
-* Java (compatibility with JDK 8 is guaranteed, JDK 12 gave some issues; we have not tried with JDK 11)
+* Java (compatibility with JDK 8 is guaranteed, JDK 12 gave some issues; JDK 11 has not been tested with the application yet)
 * MongoDB server
 * Maven